benjaminweymouth/PyBank-Python-Data-Structures-Analysis/index.md

-# Python For Finance: Methods and Data Structures
+# Python For Finance: Code Explanation & Relevance
-# PyBank and PyRamen Examples

 The purpose of this code is to demonstrate Python proficiency in working with CSV files, lists, dictionaries, loops and particulary nested data structures.